pnetwork-association/pnetwork-v4/solidity/README.md

 This reflect the XERC20 standard with modifications on the `_burnWithCaller` function, which includes the logic to take the fees on the local chain.
 In addition the the adapter to PAM mapping has been added in order to give the token owner a way to change it.

+### XERC20Registry

+Keeps track of the ERC20 => XERC20 pairs in order for bridges to retrieve them easily.
+The Adapter contract expects the address of the registry upon deployment and it uses the `getAssets(address)` function in order to retrieve the correct pair.

+New entries can be added only by the owner of this contract and by the relevant ERC20 token owner.
+Similarly the same access control is applied for the deregistration of a pair from the registry.

 ### PToken

 First version of the PToken contract, which is not xERC20 based.